Are you a meeting planner or training manager who has booked Rick Brenner? Or are you

 customize my programs to meet client needs.
 My email address is rbrenJVZzHLBVEolTzoIpner@ChacQtCCZzSRKRdlQNtgoCanyon.com.

 - Your own event page on this Web site

-Bios are available in six different lengths from 120 words to 300 words.
+Bios are available in eight different lengths from 100 words to 500 words.

 Photos are available in two styles, each in two sizes by two resolutions by three sizes.